koswald/VBScript/docs/ReadMe.md

 To generate project documentation based on script comments, run [Generate-the-docs.vbs].
-Its output file, `TheDocs.html`, should appear here in this folder.
+Its `.html` output file should appear in this folder.

-[Generate-the-docs.vbs]: ../examples/documentation%20generator/Generate-the-docs.vbs
+[Generate-the-docs.vbs]: ../examples/Generate-the-docs.vbs